 Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Southern California05/06/2019Kimball Jones There are many faux wood window treatments available, but is there a difference between quality faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that will need to be removed within a few years?
-You need to pay attention to the faux wood shutter’s construction and technicalities such as its durability, finish, and energy efficiency potential.
-Quality faux wood will never splinter, crack, chip or warp Any type of faux wood shutters look great when first hung.
+You need to pay attention to the faux wood shutter’s construction and technicalities such as its sturdiness, finish, and energy efficiency potential.
+Quality faux wood will never splinter, crack, chip or warp Any type of faux wood shutters seem great when first hung.
 But shutters that are composed of lower-quality materials such as cheap composites, vinyl-wrapped particleboards, or hollow louvers may sag, chip, splinter, or fade.
 Low-quality shutters definitely can’t hold up in your everyday rooms or in climates that have extreme heat, cold, or dampness.
 Quality faux wood, like Polywood, is constructed from extruded compounds that is made so it won’t bend, discolor or degrade.
-Its rigid design allows shutters to prevent bowing, splintering, cracking, and chipping, especially in high-moisture or varying-temperature areas.
+Its rigid design allows shutters to prevent bowing, splintering, cracking, and chipping, especially in high-moisture or varying-temperature spaces.
 If you have questions if a faux wood plantation shutter is high quality or not, just check the warranty.
 Businesses that give a lifetime guarantee have faith in their products because they only use the highest quality of materials.
 Good faux wood is easy to clean Easy dusting is similar for all types of faux wood plantation shutters.
 However, in-depth cleaning has another set of issues.
 Vinyl and comparable materials will soak up some of the water when wiped down with a wet rag.
 Some faux wood shutters may have surfaces that can trap dust and dirt so that they are harder to keep clean.
 Manufacturers that produce quality shutters understand that faux wood should be cleaning friendly.
 For example, Polywood has a coating that is simple to wipe down quickly, and then your shutters look like they were installed yesterday.
 High-caliber faux wood is completely water resistant, so no matter what gets on the shutter, it will come clean with a damp rag or multi-purpose dusting spray.
 Quality faux wood is energy efficient When you shut your high-quality faux wood shutters, you should experience a definite change in air flow and heat loss.
-The solid louvers and dense composites will help close out outside sun that makes the room toasty and air transfer that can freeze you out.
-The top faux wood plantation shutters, like Polywood shutters, will even go further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
-Window treatments crafted with a subpar composite won’t offer the same energy benefits.
+The solid louvers and dense composites will help close out outside sun that heats up a room and air transfer that can freeze you out.
+The top faux wood plantation shutters, like Polywood shutters, will even go further to bolster their energy efficiency by adding in UV inhibitors and weather stripping.
+Window treatments crafted with a subpar composite doesn’t offer the same energy benefits.
 Those using shoddy materials or hollow louvers will still promote heat loss.
 As time goes on, low quality shutters can start to bow and permanently separate the louvers.
 The key to seeing if you purchased a shoddy faux wood is to look at its R-rating.
 The higher the number, the better the shutter is at energy efficiency.
 Contact your Southern California shutters rep and choose a great faux wood plantation shutter Choosing a good faux wood plantation shutter can sometimes seem like an elusive mission.
 Good thing our Sunburst representatives can show you all our faux wood shutters, so you can select the perfect window treatment for your rooms.
 To set up a free in-home consultation, call 888-611-2474 today.